rasnv/rasnv/README.md

-## Hi I'm Rama Subramanian (he/him) 👋
+# Hi I'm Rama Subramanian V (he/him) 👋

 ## About Me 📢

+I am a physics graduate who's passionate about exploring planetary surface processes through numerical modeling and data analysis, integrating remote sensing and in-situ data.

-I'm a physics post graduate working in numerical hydrocode models and remote sensing data mainly on impact cratering processes on lunar surface.
+Currently, I am working on shock physics hydrocode numerical models to study the formation of impact craters and impact processes on lunar south polar regions.

+🌱 I am open to engaging in field and laboratory research, as I believe hands-on expedition and experimentation are critical for conducting geological research.
 <!--
 **rasnv/rasnv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.